A look at the House Republican health care bill

 __Halts extra payments Washington sends states to expand Medicaid to additional poorer Americans, and forbids states that haven't already expanded Medicaid to do so.
 Changes Medicaid from an open-ended program that covers beneficiaries' costs to one that gives states fixed amounts of money annually.

-__Erases Obama's subsidies for people buying individual policies, based mostly on consumers' incomes and premium costs.
+__Erases Obama's subsidies for people buying individual policies based mostly on consumers' incomes and premium costs.
 Replaces them with tax credits that grow with age that must be used to defray premiums.
-The credits are refundable, which means they even go to people with little or no tax liability.
+The credits are refundable, which means they can go to people with little or no tax liability.
 Credits may not be used to buy policies that provide abortion coverage.

 __Repeals Obama's taxes on people with higher incomes and on insurance companies, prescription drug makers, some medical devices, expensive employer-provided insurance plans and tanning salons.
-Obama's law uses the revenue to help pay for its expanded coverage.
+Obama's law has used the revenue to help pay for expanded coverage.

 __Requires insurers to apply 30 percent surcharges to customers who've let coverage lapse for more than 63 days in the past year.
 This would include people with pre-existing medical conditions.